sxn2012/sxn2012.github.io/_posts/2015-09-14-hello-world.md

 Welcome to my Personal Website!

-This website is used for record my learning steps and experience towards an professional programmer (maybe major in backend or application developer).
-In this blog, I will show the most detailed ways of learning and developing a software.
+This website is used to record my learning steps and experience towards a professional programmer (maybe major in backend or application developer).
+In this blog, I will show the most detailed ways of learning and development knowledges.
 Some code might be too long and I may put a link on GitHub for every reader to access (instead of writing directly on the blog).

 In my blog, I will cover different aspects of topics, including: